 Unclaimed funds are governed by and defined in the Uniform Unclaimed Property Act of 1983, chapter 63.29

-You must dispose of unclaimed funds in accordance with this section on a rolling basis to ensure that you do not have unclaimed funds in your trust account.
-You must examine your books at least once a quarter to determine if you have unclaimed funds.
-If you have unclaimed funds in your trust account, they must be purged at least quarterly in order to comply with the completed quarterly reconciliation as required in WAC 208-680-425
+You must dispose of unclaimed funds in accordance with this section on a rolling basis.
+You must examine your books at least once a year to determine if you have unclaimed funds.
+If you have unclaimed funds in your trust account, they must be disposed of pursuant to chapter 63.29

 RCW.
 See also WAC 208-680-425

 [Statutory Authority: Chapter 43.320

 RCW, RCW 18.44.410